grzeimann/HET_LV_Tools/docs/quicklook.md

 The high-level API is the normal entry point for an interactive notebook.
 It keeps archive or directory discovery, exposure bookkeeping, detector preparation, trace resolution, topology construction, and instrument-specific presentation behind a small set of orchestration objects.
+It has two ways to inventory a night: full night mode with `ql.night(...)`, and header-light summary mode with `ql.night_summary(...)`.

+## Full night mode

+Use `ql.night(...)` when you want the complete selected-night inventory and automatic flat selection.
+It loads the observations and all encoded exposures, keeps the full IFU/amplifier metadata, and builds the flat candidate pool used by automatic quick-look dispatch.

 ```python
 from hetquicklook import QuicklookSite